 RECENT LAB NEWS

-- We welcomed Charles Jahren Conrad to the lab, all the way from Blindern High School in Norway, for some summer lab work and training in stable isotope analyses.
+- We welcomed Charles Jahren Conrad to the lab, all the way from Blindern High School in Norway, for some lab work and training in stable isotope analyses.

 - Congratulations to Allison Higdon for successfully defending her thesis on reconstructing seasonal temperatures in Louisiana using high-resolution oxygen isotope measurements across Pinus palustris (Longleaf pine) tree-rings!